Transport to and from school

 Medication and illness

 Regular, prescribed medication is administered by a member of the school staff providing a letter of consent has been signed by parents.
-Medication, including paracetamol/calpol must be prescribed by a doctor and sent into school with the prescription label clearly identified and marked with the pupil’s name and dosage requirements.
+Medication, with the exception of paracetamol/calpol/ibuprofen must be prescribed by a doctor and sent into school with the prescription label clearly identified and marked with the pupil’s name and dosage requirements.
 Supplies of medicine must be handed to bus escorts to give to the school staff on arrival.
 Under no circumstances should medication be put into a child’s bag.
 Our medication policy will be shared with parents on transition into school.
 A copy of this is also available on the school’s website.